 - Personalized Health Care

 Upon completion of the DNP program, the graduate will be able to:

 - Assume leadership positions at the systems level, having integrated nursing science with organizational leadership and ethics.

 - Design, implement and evaluate quality improvement projects in health care systems.

-- Implement evidence-based practice at the population health level.
+- Utilize clinical scholarship to implement evidence-based practice at the population health level.

 - Synthesize health care informatics and patient care technologies to effect improvements in health care delivery and patient safety.

 - Employ effective communication and collaboration skills to identify and implement best practices in health care delivery.